ccjmne/blog/content/posts/reproducible-isolated-demonstration.md

-Just like that, a fresh Vim installation, augmented with the correct file type detection and corresponding syntax highlighting, right off the `master` branch of its plug-in's source code: no compilation even needed[^1].
+Just like that, a fresh Vim installation, augmented with the correct file type detection and corresponding syntax highlighting, right off the `master` branch of its plug-in's source code: no compilation even needed[^bare-and-simple].
 Wanna give it a spin?
 Assuming you already have your favourite distribution's image ready, pasting the few commands above gets you **up and running in 5 seconds flat**.

-[^1]:  By the way, the entire project consists of *TWO!* measly files (it does two things, after all), plus a short `README` and its supporting `LICENSE`.
+[^bare-and-simple]:  By the way, the entire project consists of *TWO!* measly files (it does two things, after all), plus a short `README` and its supporting `LICENSE`.
 No fuss, no dependencies, no compilation: no problem.

 With the simple `docker run` command, your container will be pruned as soon as you exit your shell: the above excerpt even contains all the clean-up you need.